-- a.
+- 1. This section shall apply only when the Union is affiliated to the National Union of Students and shall not be construed to imply that the Union is required to retain such affiliation. - 2.
+Delegation Leader - a.
 The Education Officer shall attend NUS National and Extraordinary Conferences ex-officio as the delegation leader. - b.
 In the absence of an elected delegate or specification otherwise elsewhere in the Bye-Laws, the Education Officer may represent the Union at all NUS Conferences which they are entitled to attend under NUS Rules. - c.
 There shall be a deputy delegation leader; the person receiving the most first preference votes in the delegation elections. - d.
-The delegation leader, after consulting with the delegates, shall produce a report on the decisions taken at conference for presentation at the next scheduled meeting of Union Executive and any relevant Policy Zones before the end of the academic year

-3. NUS Delegates

-- a.
-NUS Delegates shall attend NUS National and Extraordinary Conferences. - b.
-Delegates must follow the Memorandum & Articles and Bye-Laws at all times. - c.
+The delegation leader, after consulting with the delegates, shall produce a report on the decisions taken at conference for presentation at the next scheduled meeting of Union Executive and any relevant Policy Zones before the end of the academic year. - 3.
+NUS Delegates - a.
+NUS Delegates shall attend NUS National and Extraordinary Conferences. - a.b.
+Sabbatical Officers are automatically invited to attend NUS National Conference. - b.c.
+Delegates must follow the Memorandum & Articles and Bye-Laws at all times. - e.d.
 Delegates must vote in line with Union Policy, except that: - i.
 Delegates may abstain on any motion. - ii.
-Delegates who are elected on a manifesto that contradicts Union Policy may vote in line with their manifesto. - d.
-Delegates should be invited to attend Union Executive and relevant Policy Zones to discuss motions submitted to NUS conference and to follow up after the conference. - e.
-The Delegation Leader should submit a report to Union Executive including a recording of voting. - f.
+Delegates who are elected on a manifesto that contradicts Union Policy may vote in line with their manifesto. - d.e.
+Delegates should be invited to attend Union Executive and relevant Policy Zones to discuss motions submitted to NUS conference and to follow up after the conference. - e.f.
+The Delegation Leader should submit a report to Union Executive including a recording of voting. - Fg.
 The Union may submit motions or amendments to NUS Conference.
-Any motions or amendments submitted must have been passed by a meeting of Union Executive. - g.
-The Union shall send delegates to additional NUS Conferences as approved by Union Executive. - h.
+Any motions or amendments submitted must have been passed by a meeting of Union Executive. - g.h.
+The Union shall send delegates to additional NUS Conferences as approved by Union Executive.

+h.i.
 Should there be vacancies for the NUS National Conference Delegates, officers elected in a cross-campus balloted election will be eligible to nominate themselves for the role.
-An election will be facilitated at Union Executive,if there is more interest than spaces.
+An election will be facilitated at Union Executive, if there is more interest than spaces.